mohamedawnallah/Learning-Bitcoin/consensus/README.md

 ## Byzantine Fault Tolerance
-To oversimplify this concept it basically a consensus which deside each general(node) command(transaction) to listen to:
+To oversimplify this concept it basically a consensus which decide each general(node) command(transaction) to listen to:
 - Up to f generals might behave malicously
 - Honest generals don't know who the malicious ones are
 - The malicious genreals may collude